Kamgreen50/STIG-Teams-RCE-Aug2025/README.md

 ---

 ## After
-- Teams has been updated to version `25122.1415.3698.6812` or newer.
+Microsoft Teams successfully updated to version 25122.1415.3698.6812 or later, mitigating the RCE vulnerability.
-- Evidence (placeholders for now):
+Evidence (to be included):

 Teams-After-Details.png

 Teams-After-Tenable-Rescan.png